ICHydro/Riverlabs/docs/en/user-manual/telemetry/thingsboard-configuration.md

 ## What is ThingsBoard?

-[ThingsBoard](https://thingsboard.io/) is an open-source IoT platform for device management, data collection, and visualization.
+[ThingsBoard](https://thingsboard.io/) is an open-source IoT platform for device management, data collection and visualization.
 It's ideal for Riverlabs loggers because:

 - **Free tier available** (demo server)
 - **Easy HTTP API** integration